Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

 LWD-based data flywheel

-The important distinction is that LWD uses unified reinforcement learning method across offline and online stages.
-Offline data provides a stable foundation.
-Online data exposes the policy to real deployment distribution.
-Both are used by the same learner to improve a single generalist policy, leading to higher training stability.
-In this sense, LWD is not just a deployment data flywheel.
-It is an offline-to-online RL data flywheel.
+The important distinction is that LWD uses a unified reinforcement learning method across offline and online stages.
+The offline stage provides a stable foundation, while the policy is exposed to the real-world deployment distribution during the online stage.
+Data from both training stages is used by the same learner to improve a single generalist policy, leading to more stable training.
+In this sense, LWD is more than a deployment data flywheel.
+It is a unified offline-to-online RL flywheel for continual policy improvement.

 LWD addresses these challenges with two components: Distributional Implicit Value Learning (DIVL) for value learning, and Q-learning with Adjoint Matching (QAM) for policy extraction.